We provide the best available removable prosthetics to our clients

 - Secondly, they are flexible and quite easily seated.

 - Thirdly, and unlike Valplast, they can be repaired, relined or have additional teeth added after if a natural tooth is lost.

 The cost of Ultraflex is between the cost of acrylic partials and chrome/cobalt partials but has the added benefits of being the most natural in terms of appearance with no metal.
 The only downside is the flexibility, which makes Ultraflex less suitable for situations where there are no back teeth to support missing teeth.

-All dentures are now 3D printed giving the most accurate and precise fit ever.
+At Future Dental, all dentures including both full and partial options are now 3D printed.
+This is to give the most accurate and precise fit ever.